Theikon/liftkit-scss/README.md

 CSS.
 This means that LiftKit SCSS is *not* compatible with LiftKit CSS out of the box.

-LiftKit SCSS uses mixins in favor of non-semantic classes in order to achieve a significantly smaller footprint and encourage semantic naming of classes in the DOM.
+LiftKit SCSS uses mixins in favor of non-semantic class names in order to achieve a significantly smaller footprint and encourage semantic naming of classes in the DOM.
 Due to this, the following utility classes of LiftKit CSS are only available in LiftKit SCSS using the `@include`-at rule:

 - Margins (such as `m-top__sm`) and padding (such as `p-bottom__md`).
 Note the shortening of `pad` to just `p`.
 - Shadows (such as `shadow__md`).
 Note the name change for consistency.
-- Blocks (such as `h-block` or `v-block__sm`).
+- Boxes (such as `h-box` or `v-inline__sm`).
 Note the name change for consistency.
 - Font and background colors (such as `bg__error` or `fg__primary`).
 - Sizes for both width and height (such as `w__sm` or `h__2xl`).
 Note the name